Maxprofs/shavit-style-doublejump/README.md

 # shavit-style-doublejump
-> ✈️ Adds a custom double jump style to shavit's bhoptimer.
+> 2️⃣ Double jump style for shavit's bhoptimer.

 ## Installation
 1. Download the latest version from the [releases page](https://github.com/strafe/shavit-style-doublejump/releases/latest) and add it to your server.